jesevi/SQL-Portoflio/README.md

-# SQL-Portoflio
+# Jason Sevilla SQL-Portoflio

-I'll be adding SQL projects I've been working along with many other things related to SQL
+## Welcome to my SQL Portfolio!
+This code respository contains examples of SQLs I've written.
+Feel free to take a look and reach out via email if you have any questions: jesevillaescobar@gmail.com